telerik/kendo-ui-core/docs/intro/widget-basics/data-attribute-initialization.md

 > **Important**
 >
-> The `data-role` attribute also accepts full widget class name (with its namespace) as value.
+> The `data-role` attribute also accepts a full widget class name (with its namespace) as a value.

-The example below demonstrates how to instantiate a Kendo UI ListView in a hybrid Application by using the widget's full class path.
+The example below demonstrates how to instantiate a Kendo UI ListView in a hybrid Application by using the full class path of the widget.

 ###### Example